PokerSim/FinalSim/README.md

 python PokerSim.py

 Modify the `players` list in `main()` to select which bots participate.
-The default runs 50 hands and prints action summaries + chip graph.
+The default runs 100 hands and prints action summaries + chip graph.

 Player Types
 ------------
+PotStatsPlayer   - Uses preflop charts and postflop EV heuristics from PotStatsBot.py.
-StatsPlayer   - Uses preflop charts and postflop EV heuristics from StatsBot.py.
+RawStatsPlayer   - Uses preflop charts and postflop EV heuristics from RawStatsBot.py.
 AllInPlayer   - Always raises all-in (intended for bluff/exploit testing).
 PPOPlayer     - Dummy policy using PyTorch.
 Meant to be replaced with a trained agent.
 RandomPlayer  - Random legal action selection for stochastic baseline comparison.